 The blaze began on September 9th near Butte Mountain Road, an area where many retired folk and snowbirds live.
 One of those individuals was an 82-year-old music teacher and composer, Owen Goldsmith.
 The retired Air Force staff sergeant passed away in his home in Mountain Ranch because of the fires.
 His daughters are now suing utility giant Pacific Gas and Electric Company (PG&E), and a tree trimming service, in the San Francisco Superior Court for their father’s wrongful death.

 Tree Blamed For Blaze

 It is believed that a tree coming in contact with a power line caused the ravaging fire.
-Once the wildfire was contained, questions arose as to why a tree was allow to come in contact with the PG&E maintained power line.
+Once the wildfire was contained, questions arose as to why a tree was allowed to come in contact with the PG&E maintained power line.
 According to state regulations, the utility company is required to keep their power lines clear of trees and other vegetation – with clearances ranging from 18 inches to ten feet.

 Understanding Wrongful Death

 Here in California, wrongful death is a situation where one person passes away due to the wrongful acts or negligence of another person or entity.
-It is a law suit which may be filed by:
+It is a lawsuit which may be filed by:

 - The deceased individual’s surviving spouse or domestic partner